jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

 ### Closures
 - A closure is a general programming concept involving saving a "chunk of code" to be executed later [1]
   - can be thought of as a method you can pass around and execute, but that is not defined with an explicit name
+  - note:  methods are NOT closures (as per quiz 1)
 - In Ruby, 3 main ways to work with closures: [1]
   1. instantiating an object from the `Proc` class
   2. using lambdas